-1. Stop any Oracle Application Server middle-tier instances that are using the services of the OracleAS Identity Management installation.

-2. Log in to the computer on which the 10g Release 2 (10.1.2.0.2) OracleAS Infrastructure instance is installed as the same operating system user that performed the 10g Release 2 (10.1.2.0.2) installation.
+- 1. Stop any Oracle Application Server middle-tier instances that are using the services of the OracleAS Identity Management installation. - 2.
+Log in to the computer on which the 10g Release 2 (10.1.2.0.2) OracleAS Infrastructure instance is installed as the same operating system user that performed the 10g Release 2 (10.1.2.0.2) installation.

-Note: The account you use to install or upgrade the OracleAS Metadata Repository must be listed as a member of the Administrators group.
+Note: You must be logged in as a member of the dba operating system group.